 At the end of their three-year Training Cycle program, students receive a Performing Arts Training certificate.
 Although the school is recognised and funded by the Flemish Ministry of Education, P.A.R.T.S. is not accredited according to the more standard Bologna Process, the EU attempt at harmonising European higher education institutions.
 “Diplomas are becoming increasingly important: back in the day, if you obtained a degree in Italy, it would only really be valid in Italy.
 Since the Bologna Process however, the degree is recognised throughout Europe.
 So pre-1999, having a diploma wasn’t even really an issue, while today it’s becoming paramount to being recognised as a trained professional,” Theo explains.
 So even though the Performing Arts Training degree doesn’t hold the same validity as a “normal” bachelor’s degree would, P.A.R.T.S. is still recognised by the Flemish Region as a higher institution of the arts in its own right, alongside four other institutions – namely a.pass, HISK, IOA and Orpheus Instituut.
 P.A.R.T.S.’ management is fast at work to finally be able to introduce an EU-recognised diploma for its students.
 Theo remains positive however: “End of the day, it just shows how dedicated and determined our students are to be at P.A.R.T.S., despite knowing that there’s no standardised certificate to be granted at the end.”

-“I’ve always had the feeling that introducing these concepts on energy, macrobiotic diets and humans’ interrelatedness with the environment is truly one of the most precious things that I could provide to
+“I’ve always had the feeling that introducing these concepts on energy, macrobiotic diets and humans’ interrelatedness with the environment is truly one of the most precious things that I could provide to my students.”

 Asked about the influence of new technologies on the school and on dance in general, Anne Teresa elaborates: “It’s important to remember that P.A.R.T.S. was founded after the fall of the Berlin Wall and before the arrival of the Internet and the Digital Age, with all the changes that it implies.
 Modes of communication and the flows of knowledge have been facilitated greatly, with technology increasingly reconfiguring how we understand the body.
 For instance, the growing fields of artificial intelligence and the bionic body are steadily challenging how we understand the body today.
 Statements like I move therefore I am and I feel therefore I am have become essential starting points for thinking how we can position ourselves in the world, and the role of the body more generally.”